NATURALISTIC OBSERVATIONS

 DISADVANTAGES OF NATURALISTIC OBSERVATIONS

-• However control of the environment is not possible and confounding variables make it impossible to replicate the observation or control its effects so the researcher cannot be certain what factors are creating the behaviour being observed
+• However, control of the environment is not possible, and confounding variables make it impossible to replicate the observation or control its effects, so the researcher cannot be certain what factors are creating the behaviour being observed

 • Sometimes this is the only possible way of doing research, especially if people are unwilling or unable to complete questionnaires or interviews

-CONTROLLED OBSERVATIONS
+CONTROLLED OBSERVATIONS IN PSYCHOLOGY

-CONTROLLED OBSERVATIONS
+EVALUATION OF CONTROLLED OBSERVATIONS

-STRUCTURED OBSERVATIONS
+STRUCTURED OBSERVATIONS IN PSYCHOLOGY

-EVALUATING STRUCTURED OBSERVATIONS
+EVALUATION OF STRUCTURED OBSERVATIONS

 UNSTRUCTURED OBSERVATIONS